ingararntzen/timingdocs/docs/source/interval.rst

 ======  ======  ===============================================

 ..  _interval-match:

 Interval Match
 ------------------------------------------------------------------------

-While **cmp(a,b)** gives the relation between a and b, a related operation **match(a, b, mask)** returns true if interval a *matches* interval b, where **mask** defines what relations are accepted as a *match*.

-Each Interval relation is associated with a mask value.
-Multiple relations may then be be aggregated by AND'ing the appropriate masks.
+The operation **match(a, b, mask)** returns true if interval a *matches* interval b. **mask** defines what interval relations are accepted as a *match*.
+Each interval relation is associated with a mask value.
+Multiple relations may then be be aggregated (AND'ed) into the appropriate mask.

 =========  ===  ===============
 mask       int  relation